 When it comes to anesthesia and oral surgery, it is important for a practice to administer both gentle and effective treatment to your beloved companion.
 Our staff at Pet Dental Clinic is trained to give your pet the care and compassion he or she needs for a successful dental procedure that will lead to a healthier and happier life.

 You can expect our staff's complete attention when your pet is in the treatment room.
-Your pet's vital parameters will be monitored continuously while he or she is under anesthesia, to include, temperature, heart rate, respiratory rate, oxygenation, ECG, and blood pressure.
+Your pet's vital parameters will be monitored continuously while he or she is under anesthesia, to include, temperature, heart rate, respiratory rate, oxygenation, ventilation, ECG, and blood pressure.
 Your pet will be on IV fluids throughout the procedure to maintain hydration and blood pressure.
 Any changes in parameters will be addressed immediately and any necessary adjustments will be made.

 Before the procedure, we use the conclusions from the pre-surgery exam and the accompanying lab work to determine which methods to use during the procedure.
 If indicated, we design pain management strategies specific to your pet's size, breed, and condition.
 We will communicate with you throughout the day to update you on your pet's care.